If your pharmacist tells you that one of your Medicare Part D prescription drugs requires prior authorization (PA)

 To learn more, you can telephone your plan's Member Service department using the toll-free number found on your Member ID card or most of your plan's printed information.

-Be sure to also ask your doctor if your medical needs meet this Prior Authorization requirement.
+Be sure to also ask your doctor if your medical needs meet your plan's Prior Authorization requirement.

 In some cases, your doctor may think you cannot meet the PA